 Duration: The hiking trail is fairly easy and takes about 30 minutes one way to the top, without stops.
 However, you should not rush your trip to the Erawan National Park.

 Many group tours visiting the Erawan Waterfall tend to rush in and out in about 2 hours.
 This really isn’t enough time to enjoy the amazing Thai jungle.
 Forget about package tours and spend a whole day at the waterfall.

-When: The Erawan National Park open gates at 7am and officially close at 4.30pm.
+When: The National Park opens its gates at 7am and officially close at 4.30pm.

 The Erawan Falls are busy on weekends.
 If possible it is best to visit the waterfall during the week.
 Arrive early in the morning and you’ll have the jungle to yourself.